ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Agrawal, Anshu – PhD, Professor of Medicine, Basic and Clinical Immunology

 As we age, we become more susceptible to several diseases including respiratory infections, cancer, neurological disorders, heart disease etc. Immune dysfunction and inflammation are considered major culprits for this enhanced risk.
-The primary focus of my research is to therefore to determine the age-associated changes in innate immunity, particularly dendritic cells (DCs) and the role these changes play in age-related diseases.
+The primary focus of my research is to therefore determine the age-associated changes in innate immunity, particularly dendritic cells (DCs) and the role these changes play in age-related diseases.
 My research focuses on three major areas of human aging-

 1. The primary focus is on investigating the innate immune mechanisms underlying the increased susceptibility of the elderly to respiratory infections including COVID-19 and influenza.
 We are studying the interaction of lung non-immune cells with dendritic cells and macrophages in human 2D and 3D lung models.